 - Small sets of linear equations, their solvability, and how to find solutions: underdetermined, overdetermined, and just right.
-Scaling up to large sets of equations (thousands of variables) through vectors, matrices, determinants, and matrix inverses.
+Scaling up to large sets of equations (thousands of variables) through vectors, matrices, determinants, and matrix factorizations.

 - Regression as a means of building models and making predictions.

 - A camera pin-hole model and camera calibration via regression.